 Lotka-Volterra Prizes for Best Student Presentations in Theoretical Ecology

-The Theoretical Ecology Section awards the Alfred J. Lotka and Vito Volterra prizes for the best presentations given by students during the Annual Meeting of the ESA.
-The award is open to graduate student members of the ESA who, as sole or first author, present a talk or poster at the ESA annual meeting describing original research in theoretical ecology.
+The Theoretical Ecology Section of the ESA is proud to announce the thirteenth annual Alfred J. Lotka prize for the best poster and Vito Volterra prize for the best talk given by students during the ESA annual meeting.
+The award is open to undergraduate and graduate students who, as sole or first author, present a talk or poster at the 2014 ESA annual meeting on original research in theoretical ecology.
 All suitable approaches that yield theoretical insight to ecological phenomena will be considered.
-Prizes will be awarded on the basis of scientific merit, originality, and clarity of presentation.
-We are grateful to Sinauer and Elsevier for their continuing support of this competition.
+Prizes will be awarded on the basis of merit, originality, and clarity of presentation.

 Talk or Poster: